grid.atomgrid module

 Returns

-Spherical coordinates of atoms respect to the center (radius \(r\), azimuthal \(\theta\), polar \(\phi\)).
+Spherical coordinates of points respect to the center denoted as (radius \(r\), azimuthal \(\theta\), polar \(\phi\)).

 Return type